girafe-ai/msai-python/README.md

 ### 📚 Literature

-[Literature](/docs/literature.md) list of books, articles and instruments useful for Python learning.
+[Literature](/docs/literature.md): books, articles and instruments useful for Python learning.
 Your suggestions for this page are appreciated.

 ### 🎞 Content